NetworkBlockDevice/nbd/doc/proto.md

 ## Experimental extensions

-In additional to the normative elements of the specification set out herein, various experimental non-normative extensions have been proposed.
+In addition to the normative elements of the specification set out herein, various experimental non-normative extensions have been proposed.
 These may not be implemented in any known server or client, and are subject to change at any point.
 A full implementation may